-Dear Professor Robertson: This is in reply to your recent letter regarding the sentencing of John Sinclair.
-Our constitutional structure, with its delegation of duties and responsibilities to three distinct branches, determines that each branch must tend to its own matters, while at the same time respecting the rights and obligations of the other two to do likewise.
+Dear Professor Robertson:

+This is in reply to your recent letter regarding the sentencing of John Sinclair.
+Our constitutional structure, with its delegation of duties and responsibilities to three distinct branches, determines that each branch must tend to its your matters, while at the same time.